draeician/ol/README.md

 pipx install .
 ```

-During installation, `ol` will automatically:
+On first use, `ol` will automatically:
 1. Create the configuration directory at `~/.config/ol/`
 2. Initialize default configuration in `~/.config/ol/config.yaml`
 3. Set up command history tracking in `~/.config/ol/history.yaml`
 4. Create directories for templates and cache

+**Note**: Initialization happens when you first run the `ol` command, not during installation.
+This ensures the package can be imported without side effects.

 ### Using pip (Alternative)